-2.3 Evaporation Pond
+2.3 EVAPORATION POND

 The EP is located generally northeast of the plants.
-The EP side and bottom liner consist of a one-foot layer of cohesive soil overlying a 30-mil Polyvinylchloride geomembrane and an additional one-foot of cohesive soil when constructed as a landfill in 1990.
+The EP side and bottom liner consist of a onefoot layer of cohesive soil overlying a 30-mil Polyvinylchloride geomembrane and an additional one-foot of cohesive soil when constructed as a landfill in 1990.
 The subgrade consists of two-feet of soil, with all large rock removed, and compacted to 90% density.
 The EP was converted to a fly ash impoundment in 1996.

 The EP is a surface impoundment that was constructed and received CCR before October 14, 2015.
-The EP currently does not receive any CCR or non-CCR waste streams.
+The EP ceased receiving CCR or non-CCR waste streams on October 30, 2022.
 In accordance with 40 CFR §257.53, the EP is classified as an inactive CCR surface impoundment.